Please just skip this post and move along. If you read this list you'll just embarrass both of us.

 32. I have never been bitten by a snake, but expect to be momentarily.

-33. I have four dogs.
+33. I have six dogs.
 I don’t even like dogs.
 I might be mistaken, but I thought I was a cat person.

-34. Just in case, I have four cats, too.
+34. Just in case, I have three cats.

 35. In an unrelated development, I have had several husbands as well, nice men all.
 We are still in touch.

-36. Beez and I have been married for 30 years and have forgotten to celebrate 29 of our anniversaries.
+36. Beez and I have been married for 32 years and have forgotten to celebrate most of our anniversaries.
 We remembered the 25th because we were in Yellowstone with all of our kids and grandkids and they reminded us.
+The 30th was lovely because we went to France.

 37. My children’s names are in alphabetical order, but not because of any planned cuteness.
 The blended family just turned out that way.